Leesville Road High School: Athletics

-Leesville Road High School offers varsity and junior varsity teams in football, baseball, men's basketball, women's basketball, men's soccer, women's soccer, cheerleading, volleyball, women's lacrosse, and men's lacrosse and varsity teams only in Men's Tennis, Women's Tennis, Men's Golf, Women's Golf, Swimming/Diving, Gymnastics, Wrestling, Cross Country, Indoor Track and softball.
+Leesville Road is a member of the 8A CAP conference and offers varsity and junior varsity teams in football, baseball, men's basketball, women's basketball, men's soccer, women's soccer, cheerleading, volleyball, women's lacrosse, and men's lacrosse and varsity teams only in Men's Tennis, Women's Tennis, Men's Golf, Women's Golf, Swimming/Diving, Gymnastics, Wrestling, Cross Country, Indoor Track and softball.

 The school is well known for its football team, which qualified for the NCHSAA 4AA playoffs for 10 consecutive seasons and compiled an 88–28 record over that span.
 The team also reached the 4AA playoff semi-finals in 2007 and the quarterfinals in 2011 and 2012.
 The team advanced to its first state championship in 2019, where it fell to Vance High School.

+The football team plays its home games on-campus at Marshall L. Hamilton Stadium, which has a capacity of 3,500, and includes a student section known as the "Leesville Loonies".
+Leesville soccer and lacrosse teams also play in the same venue.

 The 2011 Leesville Road baseball team posted the best record in school history going 23–4 and making it to the Eastern Semifinals before falling to Holly Spring and Carlos Rodon.
-The team was led by Cap-8 Pitcher of the Year Ben Duncan, who compiled a 9–1 record over 55.2 innings while recording 34 strikeouts to 7 walks.
-Leesville set a school record that year for most runs scored in a single season (217 runs) and team batting average (.338).
-The team was led at the plate by seniors Ryan Mulligan (.388), Will Walsh (.329), and Logan Bible (.315) and juniors Jess Noble (.383), Matt Saylor (.351), and Luke Emmett (.303).
-Sophomore Mike Kelly batted .358 with 3 homeruns in 88 plate appearances.

-The team plays its home games on-campus at Marshall L. Hamilton Stadium, which has a capacity of 3,500, and includes a student section known as the "Leesville Loonies".
-Leesville soccer and lacrosse teams also play in the same venue.

 Leesville women's soccer won the 4A state championship in 2008, 2009, and 2011.

+In their 2012 season, the Leesville women's volleyball team held an overall record of 27-1 (14-0 in conference).
+The team competed in the NCHSAA 4A State Championship, finishing runner-up for their first and only loss of the season.